KusionStack/kusion/docs/design/collaboration/Building the collaboration paradigm between App Developers and Platform Developers with Kusion.md

 Before we dive into details, it is necessary to clarify certain terms.

-- Environment: Environment is a logical concept representing a target that an application will be deployed to.
+- Workspace: A workspace is a logical concept representing a target that an application will be deployed to.
 We just recommend they be grouped by SDLC phases or cloud vendors.
 For example, it could be named as `dev`, `staging`, and `prod` or cloud vendors such as `AWS`, `Azure`, and `Aliyun` or a even combination of the two.
 - [Project](https://kusionstack.io/docs/user_docs/concepts/glossary#project): A project is a logical concept to bundle application configurations.
 - [Stack](https://kusionstack.io/docs/user_docs/concepts/glossary#stack): A stack is a logical concept that provides a mechanism to isolate multiple deploys of the same application.
-It is the smallest operational unit that can be configured and deployed independently and must be linked with one environment.
+It is the smallest operational unit that can be configured and deployed independently.
+The name of each stack must be the same as one specific workspace.

 <p align="center">
 <img src="../workspace-project-stack.png" width="50%"/>